Ortieez/School-Projects/SI/Data_Structure/xml/README.md

 -   This is a documentation for XML data structure
 -   Example of this is inside a file `data.xml`

+Here is a brief description about each tag:
 <details>
 <summary><b>RECIPES</b></summary>
 <p>